What to Plant in Fall

 Trees & Shrubs

 When you plant them after summer’s punishing heat has passed, trees and shrubs can focus on growing roots deep into the soil instead of spending energy on producing new leaves, flowers, and fruit.
-To create the best environment for roots to grow, improve the soil with Miracle-Gro® Garden Soil for Trees & Shrubs and continue to water your newly planted trees and shrubs until the ground freezes.
+To create the best environment for roots to grow, improve the soil with Miracle-Gro® Garden Soil All Purpose 0.09 - 0.05 - 0.07 and continue to water your newly planted trees and shrubs until the ground freezes.
 Mulch around your new trees and shrubs with wood chips, bark chips, or pine straw to help protect against the coming cold (but leave a little space between mulch and plants).
 Then, in the spring, give roots a follow-up feast by poking a few Miracle-Gro® Tree & Shrub Plant Food Spikes into the soil, following guidelines on the label for the size of your plant.

 Trees: Chinese pistache, maple, Japanese maple, fruit trees, dogwood, honey locust, linden, pine, spruce